photo courtesy of Craig Buzzart

 |

-While they are molded in exactly the same way, with the cast and black plastic cover, the differences are within, as
+Molded the same way, with the black plastic cover, the differences are within, as one could utilize several different coil combinations along with

 menu